EVATool/evatool/README.md

 ### Login and users

 ### Administration (keycloak and mysql database)

+## Known Issues

+- Starting the docker compose on docker desktop leads to the database container being extremely slow.
+It is so slow that the backend container tries to access the booting database and runs into an unhandled exception leading to the backend container stopping.
+The database container needs 2-5 minutes.
+The backend container can be manually restarted after that and the EVATool should run.

 ## TODO

 - (DONE) Get env vars into frontend
 - (DONE) Get env vars into backend
-- Get mysql to start in not 5 minutes (!) and backend must wait for healthy database
+- (NOT REALLY A PROBLEM?)
+Get mysql to start in not 5 minutes (!) and backend must wait for healthy database (only slow on windows docker!!
+Deployment on internal linux server was SUPER FAST)
 - (DONE) Get docker-compose to work
 - (DONE) Make how to install and wiki stuff in evatool repo
 - Add keycloak to docker compose